jintonic/gears/examples/physics/neutron/README.md

 export G4LEVELGAMMADATA=/path/to/Geant4/installtion/folder/share/Geant4-??.?.?/data/PhotonEvaporation?.?
 ```

 Example simulation and analysis codes can be found in <https://github.com/jintonic/gears/tree/master/examples/physics/neutron/Gd>.
+As for Geant4.10.7, the simulated gamma-ray spectrum is not satisfactory compared to data described in <https://academic.oup.com/ptep/article/2020/4/043D02/5819518>.

 ### A comprehensive example